Edinburgh gallery transformed after major refurbishment

 Unknown Woman I am delighted that this mysterious portrait of a woman, who has a haunting presence, but is completely unknown, is included in the new Portrait Gallery's photography exhibition Romantic Camera.
 The image appears 'romantic' at first sight, but masks more complex realities, relating to gender, surveillance and control.
 All we know of this woman is that the nineteenth century plaster cast of her features was labelled 'cautious type', a quality that the phrenologists associated with femininity.
 This image is one of my favourites from the series, and continues to fascinate me.
 Her image and presence sprang to life while I worked with it, and we feel that she might open her eyes at any moment.
 The image comes from the photographic series, The Somnambulists, which aimed to release the subjects of the casts from the categories and hierarchies of the phrenological head collection, using photography, lighting and digital imaging, to give a suggestion of living presence.
 In relation to the theme of romanticism and photography, we think of photography and its Victorian origins, but in many senses photography was 'dreamed up' within the era of Romanticism.
 The phrenological casts, life masks and death masks, created as 'evidence' to back up the pseudo- science of phrenology in the early nineteenth century, were a kind of early precursor to photography.

 Duncan Forbes, Senior Curator of Photography, discusses the Romantic Camera exhibition and the photographers featured in it, among them Robert Adamson, Julia Margaret Cameron, Bill Brandt and Paul Strand.

-Modelled on the Doges Palace in Venice, the Scottish National Portrait Gallery has an impressive gothic red sandstone façade designed by Sir Robert Rowand Anderson.
-As well as classical subjects such as Mary Queen of Scots and Bonnie Prince Charlie, the…
+One of the most magnificent buildings in the entire city, modelled on the Doges Palace in Venice, the Scottish National Portrait Gallery has an impressive Gothic red sandstone façade designed by Sir Robert Rowand Anderson.
+As well as classical subjects…